phoebs88/Refactor4Green/README.md

 ## How to run the game
 Simply run the CodeSmells00.exe file.

-Press space for jumpong to next scene.
+Press space for jumping to next scene.

 Use mouse for playing the game.